-When scientists discuss blue carbon strategies, which are key for climate change mitigation, they often refer to mangroves, seagrass or saltmarsh habitats.
-Very few scientists consider macroalgae (or seaweed) in the blue carbon framework, despite they contribute 2-4% to marine primary production.
+When scientists discuss blue carbon, they often refer to mangroves, seagrass or saltmarsh habitats.
+Blue carbon frameworks barely include macroalgae, despite their contribution to 2-4% marine primary production.

 Seaweed (or macroalgae) weakly attach to the coastal substrate and get easily loose by wave actions.
 The fate of wandering seaweed primary production is mostly unknown; thus, scientist neglect seaweed from ocean carbon budgets.

 Before addressing this challenge, my colleagues and I focused on coastal carbon budgets and developed DNA resources to recover macroalgae from coastal sediment samples.
 If we could find seaweed in coastal blue carbon pools, we might find them in the water column using an environmental DNA approach.
 We succeeded with a mini-barcode able to identify marine macrophytes from sediments.
 Our data suggest that macroalgae may represent 4% of the eukaryotic DNA in coastal blue carbon pools.

 A previous study from the senior co-authors showed anecdotal observations of seaweed biomass in the deep ocean, hypothesizing carbon export of coastal macroalgae.
 But how to go from this indirect evidence and systematically assess macroalgae contribution to oceanic carbon stocks?
 A global-scale sampling to prove this hypothesis seemed cumbersome.